NoamCurely/Pacman/README.md

 make run ./config.json # make debug ./config.json
 ```

-Once inside the program, you may toggle on and off by navigating to the cheat button and pressing the enter key.
+Once inside the program, you may toggle cheat mode on and off by navigating to the cheat button and pressing the enter key.

 ```txt
 # current cheats